bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

        20
        30

-For "tabbing" block, it can also fetch neighboring cells and performing computations if the content of the column starts with an equal sign.
-The math expression must follow the equal sign, and a semicolon can be added which is to be followed by a formatting group for reformatting the output into a text.
+For "tabbing" block, it can also fetch neighboring cells and performing computations if the content of the column starts with an ampersand and the rest of the cell are surrounded by a pair of curly braces.
+The content must be a valid arithmetic expression.
+A semicolon can be added which is to be followed by a formatting group for reformatting the output into a text.

     < 1
       2